amper5and/voice.js/docs/API.md

 ## Edit conversations: client.set(command, options, callback)
+The following commands allow you to manipulate conversations.
+See `examples/star.js` for examples.

 #### client.set( 'mark', options, callback )
 Mark/unmark one or more conversations as read, starred, spam, or archived.
 Optionally, toggle trash on a conversation.